 CamelBak Rogue: CamelBak was one of the original innovators in active hydration, and they continue to be a dominant player on the scene.
 The Rogue is a sleek, compact pack that holds a 2-liter reservoir, as well as basic essentials, such as a tube, pump, multi-tool, phone, and keys.
 Stretchable side panels allow for expansion and can accommodate items like an extra, packable layer.
 This is a very highly-rated pack amongst Singletracks.com users, mainly for its simple, lightweight, and breathable design, small back footprint, and comfort.
 However, if you tend to pack a lot or go on a lot of longer rides, this pack might not offer enough storage space.
 MSRP: $70

-Buy It: $70 or less at Amazon
+Buy It: from Amazon